 Fault Penalty Obstacle knocked down while jumping, one or more feet in the water jump or on the lath defining its limits on the landing side.
 Four seconds (three seconds for two phase competitions, knock-out competitions and for any jump-off under Table C) For indoor Competitions the following penalties apply: Height of obstacles up to 1.40m: four seconds Height of obstacles 1.45m: three or four seconds, at the discretion of the OC, to be specified in the Schedule.
-Height of obstacles 1.50m; 2, 3 or 4 seconds, at the discretion of the OC to be specified in the Schedule.
-First Disobedience None First Disobedience, with a knock down and/or displacing of an obstacle Time correction six seconds Second Disobedience when Competition is 1.15m and under in height None Second Disobedience when Competition is 1.15m and under in height, with a knock down and/or displacing of an obstacle Time correction six seconds Third Disobedience when Competition is 1.15m and under in height Elimination Second Disobedience or other infringement laid down under JRs Article 241 when Competition is above 1.15m in height.
+Height of obstacles 1.50m; :2, 3 or 4 seconds, at the discretion of the OC to be specified in the Schedule.
+The two second penalty may only be applied if at least 50% of obstacles on the course have a height of 1.50 m; if there are fewer than 50% of obstacles at 1.50 m, the three (or four) second penalty must be applied.
+First Disobedience First Disobedience, with a knock down None Time correction six seconds and/or displacing of an obstacle Second Disobedience when Competition is 1.15m and under in height None Second Disobedience when Competition is 1.15m and under in height, with a knock down and/or displacing of an obstacle Time correction six seconds Third Disobedience when Competition is 1.15m and under in height Elimination Second Disobedience or other infringement laid down under JRs Article 241 when Competition is above 1.15m in height.
 Elimination Fall of Horse or Athlete or both in all Competitions Elimination